 Warning: Always use the device with clean, dry hands or gloves.
 The internal parts of the device contain various electrical components.
 Contact with any of these components while the power is connected could result in electrical shock.
 Thus, the panels should not be removed without first powering off and unplugging the device.
-Access to the inner cabinet should only be performed by qualified trained personnel.
+Access to the inner cabinet should only be performed by trained, qualified, and authorized personnel.